 Mesothelial Cells in Pleural Fluid

-There are certain cells that line the pleura — the thin, double-layered lining which covers the lungs, chest wall, and diaphragm — which are known as mesothelial cells.
+Certain cells line the pleura — the thin, double-layered lining covering the lungs, chest wall, and diaphragm — known as mesothelial cells.
 Other than the pleura, mesothelial cells also form a lining around the heart (pericardium) and the internal surface of the abdomen (peritoneum).

-When mesothelial cells are examined under the microscope, they often appear like squamous cells.
+When examined under the microscope, mesothelial cells often appear like squamous cells.
 It is important to note that mesothelial cells have a structure (what doctors call “morphology”) like squamous cells, but in reality, they are a unique type of epithelial cell.

 What Role Does Cell Type Play in a Cancer Diagnosis?

 There are many different kinds of cells in the human body, and each different kind serves a specific function.
 Some estimates say that there are up to 200 trillion cells inside of a human body.
-Almost every single organ inside the body is covered by a lining of cells, and these cells are known by scientists and doctors as epithelial cells.
+Almost every single organ inside the body is covered by a lining of cells, and scientists and doctors know these cells as epithelial cells.

 Whenever a doctor suspects cancer in a patient, he or she will nearly always perform a biopsy to determine the cell type.
 The tissue is then examined under a microscope.
 In most cases, the tissues have to be stained so that the internal organs and cell surface can be visualized.

-This branch of medicine, known as “histology,” provides the details of the cells, including how developed they are, if they’ve undergone any abnormal changes, and their general growth pattern.
+This branch of medicine, known as “histology,” provides the cells’ details, including their development, if they’ve undergone any abnormal changes and their general growth pattern.
 When cancerous tissue is examined specifically, this branch of medicine is known as histopathology — and doctors will look exclusively for the presence of abnormal cells.